Perinatology.com

 Anterior

-A simplified Bishop score using only dilation, station and effacement may be as predictive of successful induction as the original full Bishop score.
-A simplified Bishop score of 5 had a similar predictive value of having a successful vaginal delivery as an original Bishop score of greater than 8.
+A simplified Bishop score using only dilation, station, and effacement may be as predictive of successful induction as the original full Bishop score.
+A simplified Bishop score of 5 had a similar predictive value for successful vaginal delivery as an original Bishop score greater than 8.

 Cervical dilation to 6 centimeters